Overview

 When: Think about your process

-Set your team up for success by incorporating new features into your campaign build process thoughtfully:
+Set your marketing operations team up for success by incorporating new features into your Campaign Execution process thoughtfully:

 - Evaluate the pros and cons of using the feature and identify how that feature is expected to contribute to your campaign goals.